 About J. Dylan Cavin

-Dylan enlisted in the army in July of 2006 wanting to get away for awhile, he only served nine months.
-He was honorably discharged after breaking his leg.
-It was during this off time, after dabbling in other aspects of art such as photography, tattooing (a majority of his tattoos are done by himself), and comic art, that he started doing portraits of friends and pets.
-He finally felt that he established an outlet for his artistic expression.
-“After years of being in the design field, it really felt good making something with my hands that others could connect to, appreciate and in return was self gratifying.”
+With a desire to serve his country, Dylan enlisted in the army in 2006 and after serving for nine months, he was honorably discharged after breaking his leg.
+During this off time rehabbing his leg, he dabbled in other aspects of art such as photography, tattooing (a majority of his tattoos are done by himself), and sequential art, then started doing portraits of friends and pets.
+He finally felt as though he established an outlet for his artistic expression.
+“After years of being in the design field, it really felt good making something with my hands that others could connect to, appreciate, and that in return was self-gratifying.”

 Dylan has received numerous awards over the years from shows such as Santa Fe Indian Art

 Market, Red Earth Arts Festival, Cahokia Mounds Art Show, SEASAM and Choctaw Labor Day